 Public Law (LLM, full-time or part-time)

-The LL.M in Public Law suite of programmes examines emerging and topical issues in public law from a comparative and international perspective.
-The programmes will be of interest to students who have completed their primary law degree as well as legal practitioners, public servants and others seeking to develop or update their knowledge of public law and legalresearchskills.
-The LL.M in Public Law has been successfully running for 10 years.
+The LLM in Public Law suite of programmes examines emerging and topical issues in public law from a comparative and international perspective.
+The programmes will be of interest to students who have completed their primary law degree as well as legal practitioners, public servants and others seeking to develop or update their knowledge of public law and legal research skills.

 Students may be awarded the degree of LL.M in Public Law or can opt for a specialised denomination by taking specific optional modules.
 The specialisations are: